- Physics & Astronomy Home

 - What are the minimum GRE, GPA, and English language exam scores for admitted applicants?

-Although we do not specify minimum scores for the GRE General Exam, please note that we consider all components to be important (verbal, analytical writing, as well as quantitative), and applicants should work hard to improve their scores as much as possible.
+Although we do not specify minimum scores for the GRE General Exam, we consider all components to be important (Verbal, Analytical Writing, as well as Quantitative), and applicants should work hard to improve their scores as much as possible.
 The minimum undergraduate GPA required is 2.7, though our application process is competitive and successful applicants typically have significantly higher GPAs.
 The Test of English as a Foreign Language (TOEFL) score required to apply for admission is 80 on the internet-based test (iBT), and to be eligible for a teaching assistantship (TA), the applicant must score at 22 or higher on the Speaking component of the TOEFL iBT.

 - What factors are considered in the application review process?

 Our admissions committee considers past academic performance, research and professional experience, and standardized test scores.
-In addition, letters of recommendation and the applicant’s personal statement are reviewed for vision and motivation.
+In addition, letters of recommendation and the applicant’s personal statement are reviewed for motivation and vision for long-term goals.

 - What are the requirements to complete a PhD?